Orochi13479/autonomousGasLeakDetectionRobot/README.md

 # Autonomous Gas Leak Detection Robot

-First ensure required packages are installed or the next step <b>WILL FAIL</b> .
-These packages are written by other people and our project only utilises them and does not claim anypart of them as our own.
+First ensure required packages are installed or the next step <b>WILL FAIL.</b> These packages are written by other people and our project only utilises them and does not claim any part of them as our own.

 <em><b>Required Packages</b></em>:
 - [turtlebot3](https://emanual.robotis.com/docs/en/platform/turtlebot3/features/)